KUWTK Season 14 Episode 5 Recap

 First things first, she spills the news to Khloé, who finds this so unnecessary.
 Still, she’s down to reap the benefits.
 I mean, there’s a snow machine and ice skating rink outside!
 Despite that, Khloé immediately tells Kim that Kris copied.
 Kim just laughs it off.
 She was never planning to do that stuff anyway!
 Looks like everyone’s getting a winter wonderland just for fun.

 Finally, their Christmas dinner is here!
 Kylie tells Kris that she’s the thing she’s most thankful for this year.
-In turn, Kris gives a little speech about how she used to pray for grandchildren and now it’s like a tap she can’t turn off.
-Is this a nod to Khloe and Kylie’s pregnancy rumours?
+In turn, Kris gives a little speech about how she used to pray for grandchildren and now it’s like a faucet she can’t turn off.
+Is this a nod to Khloe and Kylie’s pregnancy rumors?
 I really hope so.

 Advertisement